brettz9/json-schema-to-zodex/README.md

 This is a fork of [json-schema-to-zod](https://github.com/StefanTerdell/json-schema-to-zod) which seeks to allow dynamic evaluation without the need for `eval`.

+**Note that with the ability to convert to Zodex JSON, some of the export options are no longer relevant and may be removed.**

 _Looking for the opposite?
 Check out [zod-to-json-schema](https://npmjs.org/package/zod-to-json-schema)_

 ## Usage